20 Best Places to See Cherry Blossoms in Tokyo

 13. Tokyo Midtown (東京ミッドタウン)

-Tokyo Midtown is a popular complex building for shopping and dining in the heart of Tokyo (similar to Roppongi Hills).
+Tokyo Midtown is an urban complex building consisting of shops, restaurants, museums, office, residential space and hotel (similar to Roppongi Hills).
 It’s especially recommended for dining with the view of cherry blossoms for lunch and dinner as several restaurants offer the great seats outside.

 More info: